lindseydortch/the-ultimate-react-course-2023-react-redux-and-more/section-28-advanced-react-patterns/notes.md

 - Made the Table a compound component

 ## Applying the Render Props Pattern
-- USed the render props pattern along with our compond table component
+- Used the render props pattern along with our compond table component

 ## Building a Reusable Context Menu
--
+- We want to give each of our buttons a button to click with the 3 buttons they can choose
+  - Everything will go into a menu
+- Many of the things we've learned in this section have been opinionated and less about React
+- One bug that was left is when you scroll the menu stays fixed